AtulToppo/Disease_Predictor/README.md

 3. Streamlit

+   For installing these packages just open the command Terminal and write "pip install <package-name>"
+#
-   For installing these packages just open the command Terminal and write "pip install <package-name>" **For running this go to root directory in which the main file is saved i.e "DiseasePrediction.py" and run "streamlit run DiseasePrediction.py"**
+**For running this app go to root directory in which the main file is saved i.e "DiseasePrediction.py" and run "streamlit run DiseasePrediction.py"**